pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 ### **How do I have my music continue if I change rooms**

 Start streaming to a group that includes all the rooms you will move between.
-Power off all the rooms except the one you are in.
-When you move rooms just power on and off the respective rooms.
+Power off or mute all the rooms except the one you are in.
+When you move rooms just power (or mute) on and off the respective rooms.
 Depending on the complexity of your setup you may need to use nested groups of speakers.

-See https://github.com/music-assistant/hass-music-assistant/discussions/553 and https://github.com/music-assistant/hass-music-assistant/discussions/702
+You can read, ask or contribute on this topic [here](https://github.com/orgs/music-assistant/discussions/702)

 ### **How do I shuffle Spotify/playlist/Youtube etc**